 Men need to have a healthy testosterone level to maintain an optimal health level.
 Signs and symptoms of low testosterone include:

-Sleep disturbance - frequently wake up at night (insomnia)
+Sleep disturbance - frequently wakes up at night (insomnia)

 Reduced sex drive (low libido)